Defending Against Ransomware – Cryptolocker, Cryptowall and Variants

 The most common way that businesses get ransomware?
 Employees click on an attachment or a malicious link in an e-mail.
 This brings us to another important point: One of the most often-overlooked aspects of an organization’s security readiness is end-user training.
 It is just as important that your employees know what not to click-on as it is to have security software installed, to help prevent these types of malware outbreaks.
 Sensei offers this training with our principals, John Simek and Sharon Nelson, who are nationally recognized speakers on this topic.
-The training is $800 for a 90 minute session for clients in the Metro DC area.
 We recommend that this software, along with security suites, be a part of your overall business information security protection, which also should include your firewall, IDS/IPS device, physical security, security awareness training, etc.

 To arrange training, a backup solution impervious to ransomware, or the installation of CryptoPrevent, call us at 703-359-0700 or write CEO Mike Maschke at